 You can see the conditions you must meet in the Growth Share Schedule on your agreement summary.

 If you're an employee or director of the company, it is important that when you accept the growth shares you sign an ITEPA 431 election within 14 days.

-You'll receive an email to accept the growth shares and - if you haven't already - create your Vestd account to view the details and projected value of your growth shares.
+When a company issues you growth shares via Vestd, you'll receive an email to accept the growth shares and – if you haven't already – create your Vestd account to view the details and projected value of your growth shares.